Priyansu122/SI2024_RTL_TO_GDS/README.md

 - Enter inside the counter folder                   --> ```cd counter/```
 - Then next we will be starting with the flow

-### Functional Verification and Analysis using Gtkwave
+### Functional Verification and Analysis using Iverilog and Gtkwave
 - Verify the given design and testbench --> ```iverilog -o counter counter.v tb_counter.v```
 - Analysis using Gtkwave --> </br>
 ```bash